Table of Contents

 - Echo: Echo occurs when a caller hears their own voice back in their earpiece.
 Echo can be caused by network delays, poor echo cancellation, or other factors, and can result in poor call quality.

-By measuring these metrics, VoIP service providers can identify areas where call quality needs improvement and take steps to improve the overall quality of their services.
+By measuring these metrics, VoIP Service Providers can identify areas where call quality needs improvement and take steps to improve the overall quality of their services.

 The Mean Opinion Score, usually referred to as MOS Score, has been the most commonly-used metric to measure the overall voice call quality for decades.
 Standardized by the International Telecommunications Union (ITU-T), MOS Score refers to: